-Expert suggests proper techniques for newborn bathing and skin care basicsJanuary 22nd, 2013 in Pediatrics /
+Expert suggests proper techniques for newborn bathing and skin care basicsJanuary 22, 2013 in Medicine & Health / Pediatrics

 Bathing a tiny newborn can be an exciting experience for parents, but it can also be intimidating.
 Newborns are small and vulnerable, slippery when wet, and the products marketed for their delicate skin can leave parents with abundant choices.
 As newborns are welcomed into the world, their skin needs to adapt to the new environmental changes around them.
 It's important for parents to understand proper bathing techniques and the appropriate skin care needed for their little one.

 Pediatric dermatologist Dawn Davis, M.D., of Mayo Clinic Children's Center and colleagues recently published a review article in the International Journal of Dermatology about newborn skin care.
 Dr. Davis suggests several tips for keeping a newborn's skin clean and healthy, and making bath time an enjoyable experience:

 - Newborns will be ready for their first bath once their body temperature and cardiorespiratory status have stabilized, which is about six hours after birth.
 A daily bath for a newborn is not recommended, so limiting baths to every other day is sufficient for keeping their skin clean.
 On the days the newborn is not bathed, it's safe to gently wipe the face and skin with a damp washcloth, and it is recommended to wipe the exterior of each eyelid from the inside to the outside corner.

 - Immersing a newborn's entire body into a tub of water, excluding the head and neck, is preferred, as it helps them retain their heat while being bathed.
 Make sure to support the baby while immersed and only a few inches of warm water is necessary for the bath.
 To prevent scalding, the thermostat on the water heater should be set below 120 degrees Fahrenheit.